Hollywood Movies Filmed in Kauai

 Jurassic World (2015) — This sequel to the eye-popping Jurassic Park (1993) had a tough act to follow, but a handful of years and a few tech innovations later, Jurassic World is a visual feast.
 The majestic and lush Na Pali Cliffs dazzle at sunset, the 400-foot plunge of Manawaiopuna Falls inspires awe, and the rugged Olokele Canyon and Moreton Bay Fig trees are more than brontosaurus-worthy.

 Year after year, film buffs arrive to seek out their favorite movies filmed on Kauai — either on their own or by joining one of the many tours offered.
-Come stay with us at Koloa Landing Resort where our concierge is ready to help.
+We have the best pool in America so come stay with us at our Kauai resort where our concierge is ready to help.
 (Brown adventure fedoras, dinosaur binoculars and monster ape repellent come standard, of course.)